Rick Renick

-Warren Richard Renick (born March 16, 1944) is a retired American professional baseball player, manager and coach.
+Warren Richard Renick (born March 16, 1944) is an American former professional baseball player, manager and coach.
 Renick had a 14-year (1965–1978) professional playing career, including all or part of five seasons (1968–1972) in Major League Baseball as a third baseman, left fielder and shortstop for the Minnesota Twins.
 He threw and batted right-handed and was listed as 6 ft tall and 188 lb.

 Playing career

 Renick graduated from Madison South High School in his hometown of London, Ohio, attended Ohio State University, and signed with the Twins in 1964, the year before the institution of the Major League Baseball Draft.
 In 1968, he was recalled from Triple-A Denver in midyear, and in his debut major league at bat on July 11, he homered off Mickey Lolich, ace left-hander of the Detroit Tigers.
 The blow helped Minnesota win the game, 5–4.
 Renick started in 30 games at shortstop during the season's final three months.

 Beginning in 1969, he was a backup third baseman and outfielder for Minnesota, setting career bests in games played (81), hits (41), doubles (eight), home runs (seven) and runs batted in in 1970.
 Overall, he batted .221 lifetime with 122 career hits, 42 of them for extra bases.
 In the field, he appeared in 71 games (65 games started) at third base, 63 games (37 starts) in the outfield, and 48 games (33) at shortstop.
 Although Minnesota sent him to the minor leagues at the end of the 1972 season, Renick continued his active career through 1978, playing his final two seasons in the Montreal Expos' organization.